A New Kind of Cookbook

 The idea was to take the bugaboo out of French cooking.

-Mastering the Art of French Cooking arrived in America in 1961, the same year a French chef arrived to cook in the Kennedy White House.
-When New York Times food writer Craig Claiborne announced that chef René Verdon’s first meal featured “trout cooked in Chablis wine and served with sauce Vincent,” interest in French cuisine soared.
+Mastering the Art of French Cooking arrived in American bookstores in 1961, the same year French chef René Verdon arrived to cook in the Kennedy White House.
+When New York Times food writer Craig Claiborne announced the chef’s first meal, interest in French cuisine soared.
 Julia’s cookbook, followed by her television series The French Chef, tapped into an American public open to wider cultural experiences.

 Still, not everyone was clamoring for complicated French cuisine.
 Peg Bracken’s The I Hate to Cook Book, published in 1960, appealed to another, growing segment of the population—busy women who wanted to cook without spending all day doing it.
 Bracken’s recipes were easy to prepare, both from scratch or by using canned, frozen, and other convenience foods.
 Its take-it-easy message and humorous approach made the book an instant success, eventually selling over three million copies.